m-parashar/adbhostgen/README.md

 1b.
 Download and extract adbhostgen.7z or adbhostgen.tar.gz into /jffs/dnsmasq directory.

 2. OPTIONAL: Edit adbhostgen.sh to set BLITZ mode to 1 for minimum protection, or 3 for maximum protection.
 By default BLITZ is set to 2.
+Or use command line options -1 (-z) or -3 (-Z).
 3. Run adbhostgen.sh in /jffs/dnsmasq

 SETTINGS: